apache/skywalking-go/docs/en/development-and-contribution/development-guide.md

 declare multiple instrument objects within the plugin, differentiating them through distinct directories.
 Additionally, provide the following methods:

-1. **Sub Home Path**: This method informs the plugin system about the directory of the current instrument object within the plugin.
+1. **Plugin Source Code Path**: This method informs the plugin system about the directory of the current instrument object within the plugin.

 #### Demo